 If you hold valuable skills from an earlier position that are relevant to your application

-That said, trust that your writer has made the choice that is best for your career and candidacy.
-Generally, it's much smarter to cut the fat and make the last 10 years of your career the prime focus of your CV.
+Outside of these special cases, it's generally wiser to cut the fat and make the last 10 to 15 years of your career the prime focus of your CV.

 Is your CV giving too much or too little information?
 A free CV review will tell you where you stand.